shriphad/DataStore_Assessment/README.md

 ### <strong>Create</strong>

-<strong>This method only supports POST method</strong>, this method only accepts JSON format.
+<strong>This function only supports POST method</strong>, this method only accepts JSON format.
 The Key should always be a string capped at 32chars and value is always JSON capped at 16KB.
 Create cannot be invoked for an existing key.
 If key is already present in the datastore then appropriate message is shown.

 This Method can be imported from CRD library as